All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 3. All-electron Implementation with Numeric Atomic Orbitals Basis for Extended Periodic Systems

 \subsubsection{3.3.b Singularity Treatment at $\Gamma$ point}

-One outstanding technical challenge for periodic BSE calculation is the singularities that appear in the Coulomb term $V$ and the static screened Coulomb term $W$ of the BSE kernel at the $\Gamma$ point.
+One outstanding technical challenge for periodic BSE calculation are the singularities that appear in the Coulomb term $V$ and the static screened Coulomb term $W$ of the BSE kernel at the $\Gamma$ point.
 In three-dimensional (3D) systems, the inherent nature of the bare Coulomb potential, characterized by the $1/r$ behavior, leads to a $1/q^2$ divergence as $q$ approaches 0 in the reciprocal space.
 Within the traditional plane-wave basis functions, $e^{i \textbf{G} \cdot \textbf{r}}$, the Coulomb operator is well-known to have a specific matrix form given by $V_{\textbf{G},\textbf{G}^\prime}(\textbf{q})=4\pi \frac{\delta (\textbf{G},\textbf{G}^\prime)}{|\textbf{q}+\textbf{G}|^2}$.
 This divergence is observed in the matrix element where both indices, $\textbf{G}$ and $\textbf{G}^\prime$, are equal to 0.
 This particular element is often referred to as the ``head" term of the matrix with indices $\textbf{G}$ and $\textbf{G}^\prime$.
+In physical terms, this term reflects the interaction energy of an infinitely extended, periodic array of charges of the same sign, which is infinite even per unit cell.
 In the atom-centered ABF representation, this divergence carries over to the matrix elements between two nodeless s-type functions, resulting in a $1/q^2$ divergence.
 Similarly, between one nodeless s-type and one nodeless p-type function, it leads to a $1/q$ divergence. \cite{ren2021all}.
 The analytical form of the Coulomb operator can be expressed as

 where $\bar{V}_{\mu,\nu}(\textbf{q})$ represents the analytic part of the Coulomb operator as $q$ approaches 0 while $v_{\mu\nu}^{(2)}$ and $v_{\mu\nu}^{(1)}$ are the coefficients of the matrix elements exhibiting $1/q^2$ and $1/q$ asymptotic behaviors, commonly referred to as the ``head" and ``wing" terms, respectively.
 This divergence behavior of $V_{\mu\nu}(\textbf{q})$ also extends to the screened Coulomb matrix $W_{\mu\nu}(\textbf{q})$ in non-metallic systems.